 - No IV C Infusion within 12–24 hours before positron-emission tomography (PET Scan)

-- During chemotherapy and for 1–4 months after, IV Nutritional Infusion can be given 1–3 times weekly.
+- During chemotherapy and for up to 6 months after, HD IV-C can be given 1–3 times/week (average is twice/weekly).

 - Target dosing using a blood glucose monitor after each infusion determines the dosing for treatment.
 Max dose is 100gm/infusion.